DanialArab/Geospatial_Data_Science/My GIS Projects/2. Exploratory Data Analysis on US Wildfires/README.md

 Fig. 2.
 6: Size of US wildfire vs date (2008 - 2016)

-As expected, there is a clear cyclic trend in the size of fire in each year, which peaks between June to August.
-To more quantitatively investigate this observation, the fire size across all the US states vs months is plotted in Fig. 2.
-7.
+Also, the total counts of the wildfires are plotted against the date of fire occurrence to study any correlation with seasons/months of the year (Fig. ..).

 ![](https://github.com/DanialArab/Geospatial_Data_Science/blob/main/My%20GIS%20Projects/plots/Fire_counts_vs_date_1992_2000.png)

+Fig. 2.
+6: COunts of US wildfire vs date (1992 - 2000)

 ![](https://github.com/DanialArab/Geospatial_Data_Science/blob/main/My%20GIS%20Projects/plots/Fire_counts_vs_date_2000_2008.png)

+Fig. 2.
+6: COunts of US wildfire vs date (2000 - 2008)

 ![](https://github.com/DanialArab/Geospatial_Data_Science/blob/main/My%20GIS%20Projects/plots/Fire_counts_vs_date_2008_2016.png)

+Fig. 2.
+6: COunts of US wildfire vs date (2008 - 2016)

+As expected, there is a clear cyclic trend in the size and counts of fire in each year, which peaks between June to August.
+To more quantitatively investigate this observation, the fire size across all the US states vs. months is plotted in Fig. 2.
+7.

 ![](https://github.com/DanialArab/Geospatial_Data_Science/blob/main/My%20GIS%20Projects/plots/Total_Fire_Size_vs_month.png)

 Fig. 2.
-7: Size of US wildfire vs month for all states (1992 - 2015)
+7: Size of US wildfire vs. month across the country (1992 - 2015)

 The data plotted in Fig. 2.
 4 - 2.
 7 belong to all the states.
-It would be insightful to investigate the fire size per month per state (Fig. 2.
-8).
+The fire size per month within each state will be discussed next.

 <a name="11"></b>
 ##### US wildfires size distribution vs. time per state

+The total size of wildfires in acres per month in each state is shown in Fig. .. .

 |**(1)**|**(2)** |
 | -- | --|